Technological University Dublin: Students' Union

 Technological University Dublin Students' Union (TU Dublin SU) was established by referendum in February 2019 as the amalgamation of DIT Students' Union, IT Tallaght Student Union and Institute of Technology Blanchardstown Student Union.

 TU Dublin Students' Union began operating on 1 July 2019.

 Annually, TU Dublin Students' Union oversees the election of class representatives, in which all students in the same course and year elect a student in the same group to represent them by conveying class feedback to the Students Union and lecturers.
 Class representatives attend the semesterly programme committee meetings of their own programme group alongside lecturers and professors, and attend semi-semesterly class representative meetings involving Students Union officers and other class representatives from the same school.
 Class representatives receive training from the National Student Engagement Programme.

 Societies

 Over 70 student-run societies exist throughout the five TU Dublin campuses, which receive a stipend from TU Dublin for activities based on membership of the society.
 Societies are formed by petition, requiring a total of 20 signatures from current TU Dublin students.

 Sport

 About 40 student-run clubs are present throughout the five campuses, including Gaelic Athletic Association, football, handball, powerlifting, archery, rowing, skiing, basketball, kite surfing and cricket.
 A gym and exercise studio are run by TU Dublin Fitness, providing discounted access to TU Dublin students, staff and graduates, and access to the public.

 Other Technological Universities

 In January 2021, IT Tralee merged with Cork IT to become Munster Technological University.

-Approval for Technological University of the Shannon: Midlands Midwest was granted in May 2021.
+Approval for the Technological University of the Shannon: Midlands Midwest was granted in May 2021 and it formally opened in October 2021.
+It was the result of a merger between Athlone Institute of Technology and Limerick Institute of Technology along with some smaller institutions.

-Similar institutions are proposed in the south-east (TUSE), and north-west (Connacht-Ulster Alliance).
+The South East Technological University was formally established in May 2022.
+It was the result of a merger between Waterford Institute of Technology and Institute of Technology, Carlow.

+The Atlantic Technological University was formally established in April 2022.